Last update February 24, 2018

 4th Sunday in May, Beijing, China

 This is a fantastic way to see and experience China and the opportunity to run on the Great Wall and a very low cost.
-The complete packages start at $3140 including air fare, first class hotel, full breakfasts, tour of the Forbidden City, Tiananmen Square, Summer Palace, run, carbo dinner, Post-Gala dinner, T-shirt and medallion for all finishers.
-Optional tours to Xian to see the Terricotta Warrior excavation or Yangtze River Cruise.
+See Tiananmen Square and the Forbidden City just 10 minutes from your hotel.
+The packages start at $1750pp double occupancy for 6 days on up for 15 days with optional tours to Xian to see the Terricotta Warrior excavation, Shanghai or Yangtze River Cruise.

 Diana Fredlund sez:

 The GWM wa s a great experience, but it was very tough.
 We visited the Wall 2 days before the race on a trip billed as sightseeing that turned into a trial run on the Wall portion of the marathon.
 (Sightseeing?
 We left at 4 am for a 3-hour bus ride with 200+ people (20 some busses in a caravan) and ran/walked 1800 steps over a wall, had a box lunch and returned to Beijing--just a leisurely sightseeing trip?)
 The experience changed some people's minds about doing the full and or half marathon.